-Due to the location of the WEF there is no reason for the concrete truck to travel on the public road network, thus negating any interactions with public road users when casting the WTG foundation.
+Due to the proposed location of the WEF, concrete truck will have to cross the DR 02329 which will result in the interactions with public road users when casting the WTG foundation.
 This will need to be verified during the final design phase of the project.